Family Tree Researcher

 Ale-Conner: appointed by the court-leet to examine beer for quality and checked measures to prevent fraud.

-Ale Founder: appointed by the court-leet to examine beer for quality and checked measures to prevent fraud.
+Ale Founder: alternate term for an Ale-Conner who tested beer for quality and checked measures to prevent fraud.

-Ale Taster: appointed by the court-leet to examine beer for quality and checked measures to prevent fraud.
+Ale Taster: alternate term for an Ale-Conner who tested beer for quality and checked measures to prevent fraud.

-Ale Tunner: filled the Ale tuns/casks at Breweries.
+Ale Tunner: filled the Ale tuns/casks at breweries.
+A tun held 252 gallons of ale.

 All Spice: seller of foodstuffs, i.e. a grocer.

-Almanac Man: employed by the Court of Sewers, this official warned of exceptionally high tides in the area of the river Trent.
+Almanac Man: according to numerous online lists, this person was employed by the Court of Sewers as an official who monitored water levels and warned of dangerous high tides in the area of the river Trent.

-Alnager: an official who examined woollen goods for quality and applied the stamp/town seal of approval.
+Alnager: an official who inspected the quality and measures of woollen goods for retail and stamped them with a seal of approval.

-Amber Cutter: cut and polished amber for making into jewellery.
+Amber Cutter: cut and polished amber (fossilised tree resin) for making into jewellery.

 This dictionary is my own work, and copyright Jane Hewitt.
 I sometimes find unauthorised (i.e. stolen) copies of my website content appearing on other people's websites.
 If you should read a group of identical glossary definitions elsewhere on the web, consider whether such sites are reputable or not.